 [Section 3 amended by No. 113 of 1965 s.
 8(1); No. 126 of 1987 s.
 12.]

 [4.
-Repealed by No. 8 of 1924 s.
+Deleted by No. 8 of 1924 s.
 8.]

 5. Structures in the way of boundary posts may be marked instead

 Provided always and be it enacted that if it shall so happen that any house, wall or other substantial erection shall be found to be correctly placed at the corner of any block of allotments so that it is impracticable to erect in that position one of such posts as aforesaid, then in that case it shall be sufficient to mark or otherwise affix the said letters in such permanent manner as may be deemed advisable in their proper places in the manner aforesaid upon such house, wall or other substantial erection.